AbdullahTariqCS/Hardware-Snake-Game/readme.md

 # Hardware Snake Game

-Welcome to the Hardware Snake Game project!
-This repository showcases a unique approach to recreating the classic Snake game using only fixed logic and fundamental non-programmable integrated circuits (ICs).
-By exploring the potential of sequential circuits, this project emphasizes the foundational principles of digital electronics and innovative solutions within constraints.

-## Project Overview

-This project was undertaken by:
-- Abdullah Tariq, Faculty of Computer Science
-- Hasan Abbas, Faculty of Computer Science
-- Muhammad Murtaza, Faculty of Computer Science

-### Abstract

-The primary goal of this project is to demonstrate the capability of sequential circuits to execute complex tasks like the Snake game.
-Detailed herein are the designs and implementations of each sub-circuit, both simulated in Proteus and realized in hardware.
-Key components include shift registers, multiplexers, demultiplexers, adders, and counters.

-## Introduction

 Traditional implementations of the Snake game often use a microcontroller interfaced with a display.
 In contrast, this project aimed to recreate the game logic using fundamental non-programmable ICs.
 This not only highlights resourcefulness but also reinforces the basic principles of digital electronics, making it an intriguing study in minimalist hardware design.

-## Methodology

 The project followed a ground-up approach, developing every aspect from scratch while referencing the operations of integrated circuits.
 The process involved conceptualization, component selection, circuit design, simulation, and physical implementation on breadboards.